 Pear Tree Polaris Foreign Value Small Cap Fund

 The Pear Tree Polaris Foreign Value Small Cap Fund is subadvised by Polaris Capital Management and has been managed by Bernie Horn and Sumanta Biswas since inception in 2008.
-Polaris Capital Management, LLC is a Boston-based money manager specializing in global and international equity portfolio management.
+Polaris Capital Management, LLC is a Boston, Massachusetts money manager that specializes in the management of international, domestic and global equity portfolios.

 Polaris employs an unconstrained pure value equity selection process that is characterized as an active, all-capitalization investment approach.
 The approach utilizes bottom-up research to uncover the most undervalued streams of free cash flow in the world.
 Identifying these streams of sustainable cash flow (e.g. companies) requires a “statistically patient” investment process.
 Polaris’ investment team believes normal market fluctuations will continue to produce undervalued companies.